F5Networks/f5-cloud-failover-extension/docs/userguide/aws.rst

 ---------------------
 These are the basic prerequisites for setting up CFE in AWS:

 - **2 BIG-IP systems in Active/Standby configuration**.
-You can find an example AWS Cloudformation template |cloudformation|.
+You can use an `example AWS Cloudformation template <https://github.com/F5Networks/f5-aws-cloudformation/tree/master/supported/failover/across-net/via-api/2nic/existing-stack/payg>`_.
 Any configuration tool can be used to provision the resources.

 |